captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Me.
 ---
 ## ROBYN:
-You haven't given me any money!
+You haven’t given me any money!
 ---
 How am I scamming you?
 ---
 ## SHARON:
-I don't know,
+I don’t know,
 ---
-I don't know if you are
+I don’t know if you are
 ---
-I'm just asking.
+I’m just asking.
 ---
 ## ROBYN:
-Do you feel like I'm scamming you?
+Do you feel like I’m scamming you?
 ---
 ## SHARON:
-I mean I don't know
+I mean I don’t know
 ---
 Maybe my jewelry is missing
 ---
-or maybe you've photocopied
+or maybe you’ve photocopied
 ---
 my credit cards or something
 ---
 Have you?
 ---
-I don't know
+I don’t know
 ---
 Have you?
 ---